ArtHitParade

 Thirteen Greeks and four foreigners have dared to compete in this endurance race.
 The people and the king welcomed with an extraordinary burst of joy the victory of Spyridon Louis, a humble water carrier from the Athens suburb.
 This modern Cincinnatus returned to his farm after his feat.

 The silver cup, 15 cm high, which was awarded to Spyridon Louis had been kept by his family.
-It is estimated £ 120K, for sale by Christie's in South Kensington on April 18.
+It was sold for £ 540K from an estimate of £ 120K by Christie's on April 18 2012, lot 32.

 #Olympics2016 have begun!
 Here's the cup presented to the winner of the 1896 marathon: https://t.co/KHMCUYCoZ2 pic.twitter.com/8odpssRbZi